Ceravision joins the UV4Plants Association

 - Provide channels for members to inform the plant UV research community about relevant activities or events of common interest.

-- Enhance the usefulness of plant UV research by facilitating the transfer of knowledge from academia to stakeholders and the general public.
+- Enhance plant/UV research by facilitating the transfer of knowledge from academia to stakeholders and the public.

 - Initiate and foster stakeholder contacts as part of an agenda of product development.

 - Liaise with scientific funding bodies to inform their research agenda.

 - Liaise with other learned-scientific bodies for the benefit of the members.